ighour/my-next-adventure/README.md

 ### Closed Alpha

-- [ ] Adventure can have repeated challenges, but adventure template not.

 - [ ] Invites
 - Use one table for invites, can be relationed to Users or Adventures.
 Add type enum to it.
 Add optional remainingUses.
 Add optional expireAt.
 - Change invite DB nomenclature to invite.